Imperial-Brew/PaperlessReporting/docs/pipeline_summary.md

 ## Next Steps

-The current implementation demonstrates the core functionality of the pipeline framework.
+The pipeline framework has been significantly enhanced since its initial implementation.
 Here are the recommended next steps:

 ### Short-term (1-2 months)

-1. **Integrate with Existing Scripts**: Refactor the existing data pulling scripts to use the pipeline framework.
+1. **Integrate with Existing Scripts**: Continue refactoring the existing data pulling scripts to use the pipeline framework.
-2. **Add Data Acquisition Stages**: Implement stages for fetching data from the Paperless Parts API.
+2. **Add More Validators and Transformers**: Implement validators and transformers for other data types (orders, users, etc.).
-3. **Add More Validators and Transformers**: Implement validators and transformers for other data types (orders, accounts, etc.).
+3. **Enhance Retry Mechanisms**: Expand the configurable retry mechanisms for failed stages.
-4. **Add S3 Integration**: Implement a loader for uploading data to AWS S3.
+4. **Refactor Factory Methods**: Update factory methods to use the new builder pattern for consistency.

 ### Medium-term (3-6 months)

-5. **Add Retry Mechanisms**: Implement configurable retry mechanisms for failed stages.
+5. **Add Dead Letter Queues**: Add support for storing failed records for later processing.
-6. **Add Dead Letter Queues**: Add support for storing failed records for later processing.
+6. **Add Pipeline Visualization**: Implement tools for visualizing pipeline execution and metrics.
-7. **Implement Parallel Processing**: Add support for processing data in parallel.
+7. **Expand Parallel Processing**: Enhance parallel processing capabilities for better performance.
-8. **Add Pipeline Visualization**: Implement tools for visualizing pipeline execution and metrics.
+8. **Improve Incremental Processing**: Enhance support for processing only new or changed data.

 ### Long-term (6+ months)